Edwards County, Kansas

+History

+In 1873, Edwards County was established, and named for W. C. Edwards, of Hutchinson, a pioneer settler who owned much land in the area and built the first brick building in Kinsley.

+N.C.
+Boles became the first postmaster in the county with the opening of the Peters post office at Kinsley, then known as Petersboro, in 1873.
+Kinsley's present name honors E.W.
+Kinsley, a Bostonian who generously funded the construction of the first church edifice, a Congregationalist building completed in 1875.

+The infamous grasshopper raid of 1874 decimated crops, leaving many residents without means to sustain themselves.
+The county commissioners petitioned Governor Osborn for aid, emphasizing the plight of families and advocating for work programs over handouts.

+In its first decade, Kinsley suffered two planned train robberies, as well as a bank robbery on December 9, 1882.
+The County Treasurer, J. W. Crawford, was implicated in the bank robbery and removed from office.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 622 sqmi, of which 622 sqmi is land and 0.1 sqmi (0.01%) is water.

 Geographic Features

 The Arkansas River flows through Edwards County from the southwest corner to the Pawnee County line near U.S. Route 56.

 Major highways

 Three U.S. Routes run through Edwards County, all meeting in Kinsley.
 An east–west route, U.S. Route 50 circumvents Belpre and Lewis before joining with westbound U.S. Route 56 in Kinsley.
 The single road then passes through Offerle and west into Ford County.
 U.S. Route 183 runs from Kiowa County in the south to Kinsley, where it joins eastbound U.S. 56, running as a single highway to Pawnee County.
 K-19 starts at U.S. Route 50 near Belpre, and travels north into Pawnee County.